Breaking Diet Soda Addiction: Replace Cola with Healthier Alternatives

 The caramel coloring E150d in diet cola sounds harmless enough, but its full name is actually sulfite ammonia caramel coloring.
 The creation of caramel color E150d involves applying high heat and pressure to sugar, ammonia and sulfites.

 This process produces the byproducts 2-methylimidazole and 4-methylimidazole, both of which have been shown to be carcinogenic (cancer causing) in animal studies.

 These byproducts were concerning enough for the respected Center for Science in the Public Interest (CSPI) to formally request the FDA to remove sulfite ammonia caramel colorants, like the E150d in cola, from the generally recognized as safe list.

 They also asked the FDA to stop food and drink companies calling sulfite ammonia caramel ‘natural coloring’ (which is pretty ridiculous that this was ever allowed in the first place if you think about it).
 They’re still waiting on an answer.

-The caffeine in Diet Coke provides a jittery rush of energy (or is that anxiety), along with a relentless taxing of our adrenal glands.
+The caffeine in diet soda provides a jittery rush of energy (or is that anxiety?), along with a relentless taxing of our adrenal glands.
 This adrenal stress is usually the reason why we often feel so much more tired after the caffeine rush wears off than we would have without it.

 Of course, there is always the handy (for the manufacturing companies) caffeine addiction at work again the next morning to keep us coming back for more.
-While Diet Coke doesn’t have as much caffeine as coffee, with the amounts many people drink, the net effect would be pretty similar.
+While diet cola doesn’t have as much digestion damaging caffeine as coffee, with the amounts many people drink, the net effect would be pretty similar.

-Coke and Diet Coke share all of the ingredients above.
-The main difference between diet and regular Coke is switching out the massive amounts of high fructose corn syrup or sugar for the artificial sweetener aspartame.
+Both regular cola and diet cola share all of the ingredients above.
+The main difference between regular and diet soda is switching out the massive amounts of high fructose corn syrup or sugar for the artificial sweetener aspartame.

 Aspartame Side Effects